A Large Recurrent Action Model: xLSTM enables Fast Inference for Robotics Tasks: Conclusion

-\textbf{Limitations.} The primary target application of LAMs is robotics.
-While the majority of our experiments involve robotic simulations, we do not yet provide empirical evidence for real robots.
+\textbf{Limitations \& Future Work.} The primary target application of LAMs is robotics.
+While the majority of our experiments involve robotic simulations, we do not yet provide experiments for real robots.
 We do, however, believe that our findings translate to real-world scenarios and aim to provide further evidence in future work.
-Moreover, the fine-tuning experiments in this work are limited to offline RL.
-We envision that an agent pre-trained by behavioral cloning on large-scale offline RL datasets may be successfully fine-tuned in an online RL setting to explore new strategies that do not appear in the training data.
-Modern recurrent architectures offer both parallel and recurrent training mode, which might be the key to success for such applications.
-While we provide initial evidence of improved ICL abilities of modern recurrent architectures, we only consider a limited grid-world setting.
-Consequently, we aim to further investigate the in-context RL abilities of recurrent backbones on more complex environments in future work.
+Moreover, our fine-tuning experiments are limited to offline RL.
+We envision that an agent pre-trained on large-scale datasets can be successfully fine-tuned via online RL to explore new strategies that do not appear in the training data.
+Modern recurrent architectures offer both parallel and recurrent training modes, which might be the key to success for such applications.
+While we provide evidence for improved ICL abilities of LRAM, we only consider a grid-world setting.
+We aim to further investigate the ICL abilities of LRAM in more complex environments.